Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/HashSet"

-Re-exports all named exports from the "effect/HashSet" module as "HashSet".
+Re-exports all named exports from the "effect/HashSet" module as `HashSet`.

 **Signature**